terminated-star/libs/README.md

 # libs

 Some libraries I made.\
-All files in the `lib` directory were not made by me.
+All files in the `lib` directory, if any, were not made by me.\
+I am open to creating more (small) libraries, open an issue to suggest one.

 ## Features